 Coarseness

-Depending on the brewing method you choose, the coarseness of the powder will vary, mainly due to the brewing time.
-For example, a professional espresso machine will take about 30 seconds to prepare your drink, so the fragments should be tiny to extract the flavours fast.
+Depending on the brewing method you choose, the powder’s coarseness will vary, mainly based on the brewing time.
+For example, a professional espresso machine takes about 30 seconds to prepare your drink, so the fragments should be tiny to extract the flavours quickly.
 In contrast, a cafetiere can take 4 minutes, so a chunkier ground will work better for it.

 When choosing the right coffee bean grinder, you can choose one with the right coarseness as an automatic setting.

-The table below shows the coarseness corresponding to the most used brewing methods.
+The table below shows the coarseness for the most commonly used brewing methods.

 Heat

-During the milling process, the accessory will generate heat due to the running of the motor and the blades turning speedily.
-This heat burns some of the beans’ proprieties, consequently interfering with the taste.
+During the milling process, the accessory will generate heat due to the motor running and the blades turning rapidly.
+This heat burns some of the beans’ properties, consequently interfering with the taste.
 Therefore, choosing a machine that guarantees lower temperatures will avoid the burnt and keep in more flavours.

 Manual Coffee Grinders

-Manual grinders are the smallest and more portable grinders on the market.
+Manual grinders are the smallest and most portable grinders available.
 It produces consistent sizes of grounds and will probably last longer than an electric grinder.

 It is helpful for people on the move or those who like to take the time and enjoy preparing a cup of joe.
 However, they take the longest to grind coffee beans and might not be suitable for the busy daily routine.